How long does a Family Law case take?

 There is no exact answer for this question.
 The length of a case depends on the facts and circumstances of your individual situation.
 During your initial consultation, you will receive some guidance on a reasonable expectation for the time of your case.
-Find out more about scheduling your consultation with Carolyn Peacock here.
+Find out more about scheduling your consultation with our attorney here.

 In North Carolina, you cannot become divorced until you have lived separate and apart from your spouse for at least one year.
 However, there are immediate actions you should take related to separation.
-Carolyn Peacock will discuss these actions with you during your initial consultation.
+Our attorney will discuss these actions with you during your initial consultation.
 Learn more about our services here.

 Absolutely.
 Even if you and your spouse agree on the terms for ending a marriage, it is extremely important for a qualified Family Law attorney to prepare and review all documents relating to a separation and divorce.
 Though your split may be amicable, your divorce agreement may affect your life, and your families’ lives, for a long period of time.
 Getting it right the first time is so important and much easier than going to court to amend the agreement if you make a mistake.

 Carolyn Peacock is one of the few Board Certified Specialists in Family Law in the Craven, Carteret, and Pamlico area.
-She has been practicing Family Law for over twenty years.
-She is a mother and a wife.
-Her parents divorced when she was a teenager.
-Carolyn is able to use her life experiences as well as her knowledge of the law to guide clients through a difficult process.
+Carolyn is passionate about the practice of family law.
+She combines her life experiences with her extensive knowledge of the law to guide clients through a difficult process.
 Learn more about our firm here.

 Does Peacock Family Law represent members of the military or their spouses?

 Carolyn Peacock has represented active duty military, retired military, and military spouses throughout her entire career.

 How long does the initial consultation last?

 There is no set time limit for the initial consultation.
 Our attorney meets with all new clients individually.
 She spends the time required to understand the client’s case and answer any questions the client has.